 - The defensive front 7 will be stellar and could be scary good.
 The scary good will happen if/when Quinton Coples, the pass rushing hybrid defensive end/linebacker, makes a big leap in his 3rd year.
 Combine Coples with veteran pass rushing free agent signee Jason Babin with the already top-notch Muhammad Wilkerson (how was he not a Pro Bowler?) and Defensive Rookie of the Year Sheldon Richardson and you have a disruptive pass rush that will, for the most part, cover up for the problems at cornerback.

 Quinton Coples (#98) will need to be a force on defense this season if Gang Green is to have a a realistic shot at the playoffs.
 (Photo Credit: New York Post)

 - A solid Offensive Line will produce a strong running game, with free agent addition Chris Johnson benefitting most.

-The schedule is tough, in particular, the 6 game stretch vs. elite QBs (Rodgers, Peyton Manning and Brady among them!) after Sunday’s opener vs. Oakland (they have to win that or all bets are off).
-I see Gang Green coming through the first 7 at 3-4, setting them up for a 7-2 finish, 10-6 overall and a Wild Card playoff berth.
+The schedule is tough, in particular, the six game stretch vs. elite QBs (Rodgers, Peyton Manning and Brady among them!) after Sunday’s opener vs. Oakland (they have to win that or all bets are off).
+I see Gang Green coming through the first seven games at 3-4, setting them up for a 7-2 finish, 10-6 overall and a Wild Card playoff berth.

 So, if both the Green Movement and Gang Green have strong seasons, who will have the better one?
 I give the slightest of edges to the Green Movement because I see more potential variability with Gang Green–meaning they’re more likely to go really sour (5-11 is possible, too) than will the Green Movement (will the Senate go so heavily towards the GOP such that they have a veto-proof majority?
 Nah.)